openwdl/wdl/versions/development/SPEC.md

 ## Map[X,Array[Y]] collect_by_key(Array[Pair[X,Y]])

 Given an Array consisting of Pairs, the `collect_by_key` function returns a Map in which the left elements of the Pairs are the keys and the right elements the values.
 The left element of the Pairs passed to `as_map` must be a primitive type.
 The values will be placed in an Array to allow for multiple Pairs to produce the same key.
-The order of the keys in the Map is the same as the order in the Array based on their first occurence.
-The order of the elements in the resulting Arrays is the same as their occurence in the given Array of Pairs.
+The order of the keys in the Map is the same as the order in the Array based on their first occurrence.
+The order of the elements in the resulting Arrays is the same as their occurrence in the given Array of Pairs.

 ```
 Array[Pair[String,Int]] x = [("a", 1), ("b", 2), ("a", 3)]